privateKerr/Monoped-Creature-Repo/README.md

 During the retopo phase, I'd say the biggest challenge I ran into was getting good edge flow around areas like the eyes and the nose.
 I feel good about the point I was able to get to with the topology, although I know it isn't perfect.
 I think at this point, before bringing it back into Zbrush, I kept the form pretty well and the expressiveness around the eyes of the creature.
 Overall, pretty happy with the progress so far.

+At this point, bringing the model back and forth from Zbrush and Maya went really well!
+I was able to keep the details I wanted and fix some areas that needed some work.
+I feel like the look of the creature is what I envisioned it to be, and it was a great learning process to use Zbrush and work with the model itself in maya.